Rhodesian Bush War: Civil disobedience (1957–1964)

 In September 1956, bus fares in Salisbury were raised so high that workers were spending 18% to 30% of their earnings on transportation.
 In response, the City Youth League boycotted the United Transport Company's buses and succeeded in preventing the price change.
 On 12 September 1957 members of the Youth League and the defunct ANC formed the Southern Rhodesia African National Congress, led by Joshua Nkomo.
 The Whitehead administration banned the SRANC in 1959 and arrested 307 leaders, excluding Nkomo who was out of the country, on 29 February in Operation Sunrise.

 Nkomo, Mugabe, Herbert Chitepo, and Ndabaningi Sithole established the National Democratic Party in January 1960.
 Nkomo became its leader in October.
 An NDP delegation headed by Nkomo attended the constitutional conference in January 1961.
-While Nkomo initially supported the constitution, he reversed his position after other NDP leaders disagreed.
+Nkomo initially supported the constitution, but reversed his position after other NDP leaders disagreed.
 The government banned the NDP in December 1961 and arrested NDP leaders, excluding Nkomo who, again, was out of the country.
 Nkomo formed the Zimbabwe African People's Union which the Whitehead administration banned in September 1962.

 The United Federal Party (UFP) had been in power since 1934, earning it the nickname of "the establishment", and roughly represented Southern Rhodesian commercial and major agricultural interests.
 The UFP contested the 1962 general election on a ticket of racial "partnership", whereby blacks and whites would work together.
 All ethnically discriminatory legislation would be immediately repealed, including the Land Apportionment Act, which defined certain areas of the land as eligible for purchase only by blacks, others as exclusively for whites, and others as open for all races.